chousensha/chousensha.github.io/source/_posts/2014-05-21-resources-for-learning.markdown

 This blog will serve as my notebook for my infosec learning adventures.
 Hopefully, it will benefit other learners as well.
 I am just migrating from my small Blogger blog, because Octopress is so awesome.
 And it's "a blogging framework for hackers" of course!
 That definitely got my attention.

 In this post I'd like to share some of the resources I've found most helpful with any interested readers out there.
+I will update it as I find more.
 <!-- more -->

 ### Online classes